FontyMcPython/dino_run/README.md

 and gravity's acceleration from speed to make the movement look realistic.
 It also checks whether it has hit the ground in order to stop the fall.
 * `jump()`: It updates the vertical speed in order to start a jump.

+### Particle

+This object is used to implement the different aesthetic elements that appear on the ground.
+It has parameters for the position ( `xpos` and `ypos`), the kind of element it is ( `gusano`), a parameter to handle the animation ( `anim`) and a final parameter ( `splat`) to check if it has been stepped on.
+When it is built, it is assigned a random vertical position on the right edge of the screen and it decides randomly whether it is a simple line (99%), a centipede (0.5%) or an scorpion (0.5%).

+#### Methods

+* `plot()`: This method plots the element depending on the kind.
+If it is a centipede or a scorpion it cheks if it has been splatted and handles the animation just like the Dino object.
+* `move()`: This method moves the particle a fixed amount of pixels to the left to emulate movement.
+If the particle is near the dinosaur and is an animal, it gets splatted.